surbhimotghare/myAIE7/15_A2A_LangGraph/README.md

 Do this by creating a Simple Agent that can make API calls to the 🤖Agent Node above through the A2A protocol.

+### ✅ Answer:

+Built a LangGraph-based client agent that demonstrates A2A (Agent-to-Agent) protocol communication with our existing server agent

+See more details in [CLIENT_README.md](https://github.com/surbhimotghare/myAIE7/blob/s15-assignment-a2a-langgraph/15_A2A_LangGraph/app/CLIENT_README.md)

 ### ❓ Question #1:

 What are the core components of an `AgentCard`?